henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;

 ### Do people stopped by Latino officers face a higher probability of being searched versus a white officer?
-* In 10,000 simulations, the probability that the probability of being searched by a Latino officer is higher: 1.0 &nbsp;
+* In 10,000 simulations, the probability that the probability of being searched by a Latino officer is higher: 1.0.
 &nbsp;
+&nbsp;
-* Plotting the beta distribution of searches by Latino and white officers &nbsp;
+* Plotting the beta distribution of searches by Latino and white officers.
+&nbsp;
 &nbsp;
 &nbsp;